Latest DeepNode (DN) News Update

 Deep Dive

-1. @Cryptogirl1112: Framing $DN as essential AI infrastructure bullish
+1. @Cryptogirl1112: TGE announcement and AI infrastructure vision bullish

 "DeepNode $DN is listed at $1.27...
-No airdrop yet, no date also.
-Good price, but the lack of transparency is crazy." – @UmehChider51403 (648 followers · 9 Jan 2026 08:52 UTC) View original post What this means: This is bearish for $DN because it highlights a critical failure in post-launch communication and execution.
-Unmet expectations around airdrops and a perceived lack of openness can severely damage community trust and token price stability.
+No airdrop yet, no date also... the lack of transparency is crazy." – @UmehChider51403 (640 followers · 9 Jan 2026 08:52 UTC) View original post What this means: This is bearish for $DN because it highlights operational shortcomings and unmet community expectations, which can erode trust and suppress price if not addressed clearly by the team.

 Conclusion